jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 #### Move in proximity

 The easiest way to start a structure, is to move similar data in proximity.
-You do not yet need to commit to a group title and you can easily try out different ways to organize your data.
+You do not yet need to commit to a group title, and you can easily try out different ways to organize your data.

 Here is a part the analysis where I just moved notes in proximity.
 Some notes seem vaguely related to be able to do something: